 What Hegel (who had a pedantic and encylopedic knowledge of contemporary culture) did was take common places (topoi), ordinary 'platitudes', quite hum-drum down-to-earth facts concerning philosophy, science, art, history, law, and political science, and dress them up as enticing tantalizing riddles and puzzles with an oracular, abstract, convoluted but polished, idiosyncratic baroque literary style (already prevalent in Kant, Fichte and Schelling), at once suggestively illuminating and opaque.

 There is something of a magician and showman in Hegel, in how he pulls one concept out of the hat of another seemingly unrelated concept.
-The secret to Hegel is the invariable platitude and down-to-earthness in his loftiest abstraction, the familiarity and homeliness of the solution of his most daunting riddles.
+The secret to Hegel is the invariable platitude and down-to-earthness in his loftiest abstractions, the familiarity and homeliness of the solution of his most daunting riddles.

 Hegel has a lot to say about language and is relevant to the philosophy of language.
 He illustrates how the mind copes with reality by elaborating a kind of 'poem of the world', a mathesis universalis, a characteristica, but not based on mathematical logic.
 Hegel is about the shift of perspective of linguistic engagement, a perpetually self-conscious transcendence which refutes its own act of transcending.

 There is also irony (a Shakespearean one) in Hegel and a constant Alice-through-the-looking glass gibe at transcendence.
-Transcendence is the ignorant's maze, by attempting to escaping you end up at the doorstep of what you meant to escape: the Heraclitean flux, the river of change persists by changing, that is by changing away from change. casting foam, a symbol, an illusion, a reflection (cf. the doctrine of Schein).
+Transcendence is (according to Hegel) the ignorant's maze, by attempting to escape you end up at the doorstep of what you meant to escape: the Heraclitean flux, the river of change persists by changing, that is by changing away from change. casting foam, a symbol, an illusion, a reflection (cf. the doctrine of Schein).
 Hegel is scepticism laughing at itself (Nephelokokkugia).
 The absolute idea is just consciousness become at home with its own flux having laid the pretension of transcendence to rest (and the dualism between the theoretical and the practical).

 Hegel is an encylopaedic parody of all human knowledge (cf. Jarry's pataphysics or even Hamann whom Hegel wrote about...).